 He is a member of the American Academy of Orthopedic Surgeons and the American Association of Hip and Knee Surgeons.
 In residency, he was selected as an American Orthopedic Association Emerging Leaders Program Resident Representative.
 He also published research involving the treatment of distal tibial nonunions with bone marrow aspirations.
 During both residency and fellowship, he has participated in several clinical research projects, with a focus on preventing infections involving joint replacement.

 A native of Houston, he was actually named after his great-grandfather.
 Growing up he spent lot of his free time accompanying his father, also an Orthopedic Surgeon, on hospital rounds and surgery.
 He learned to love anatomy and appreciate the hard-work and satisfaction of helping others at an early age, earning his Eagle Scout at age 14.
 He is married to his wife, Kristina, whom he met in medical school and currently practices as an Anesthesiologist.
-They welcomed their first child in November.
+They welcomed their first child, Harper, in November 2017.

 - Undergraduate Degree